Miniversal deformations of pairs of symmetric matrices under congruence: Proof of Theorem

 \subsection{Off-diagonal blocks of matrices of $\cal D$ that correspond to summands of $(A,B)_{\text{can}}$ of the same type}

-Now we verify the condition (ii) of Lemma \ref{thekd} for off-diagonal blocks of $\cal D$ defined in Theorem \ref{teo2}(ii); the diagonal blocks of their horizontal and vertical strips contain summands of $(A,B)_{\text{can}}$ of the same type.
+In this section we check the condition (ii) of Lemma \ref{thekd} for off-diagonal blocks of $\cal D$ defined in Theorem \ref{teo2}(ii).
+The horizontal and vertical strips of these diagonal blocks contain summands of $(A,B)_{\text{can}}$ of the same type.

-\subsubsection{Pairs of blocks ${\cal D}(H_n(\mu),\, H_m(\lambda))$ and ${\cal D}(K_n,K_m)$}
+\subsubsection{Pairs of blocks ${\cal D}({\cal H}_n(\mu),\, {\cal H}_m(\lambda))$ and ${\cal D}({\cal K}_n,{\cal K}_m)$}

 Due to Lemma \ref{thekd}(ii), it suffices to prove that each group of four matrices $((A,B),(A^T,B^T))$ can be reduced to exactly one group of the form \eqref{lsiu1} (or, respectively \eqref{lsiu2}) by adding